 (3) An arrangement under subsection (1) or (2) is to be made on such terms as are agreed to by the parties.

-8. Protection of members and staff
+8. Protection from personal liability

 (1) An action in tort does not lie against a person other than the Authority for anything that the person has, in good faith, done in the performance or purported performance of a function under this Act.